 My primary research interest area is in the philosophy of psychiatry.
 I hope to use critical tools from philosophy to provide insight into conceptual issues in psychiatric theory, in a way that can positively impact psychiatric research and practice.
 Currently, I am working on the prospectus for my dissertation, which will concern the place of pluralism in psychiatry.
 Most recently, I was working on a project which examines the role of well-being in defining the proper bounds of psychiatric medicine.
 Before that, I wrote a paper which brought philosophical work on standpoint epistemology, feminist philosophy of science, and epistemic injustice to bear on debates over patient inclusion in the revision process for the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 I also have interests in feminist philosophy of science, ethics (especially metaethics, but also bioethics and normative ethics), and pragmatism (particularly Charles Peirce, William James, and Richard Rorty).
 I hope to explore how these areas of philosophy can inform the philosophy of psychiatry in future work.

-I am currently working on the prospectus for my dissertation project, which will concern the place of pluralism in psychiatry.
+I recently defended the prospectus for my dissertation project, which will be on the topic of pluralism in psychiatry.